ignatandrei/InfoValutar/README.md

 ## Play directly with Docker

 https://labs.play-with-docker.com/?stack=https://raw.githubusercontent.com/ignatandrei/InfoValutar/master/PlayWithDocker/WebAPI.yml
-( press the Login/Start, then 8080 link )
+( press the Login/Start, then 8080 link .
+Close the session / Refresh the session page if not works  )